Looking for Old Friends: How to Find Your Long-Lost Buddies or Gal Pals

 By now, you may be wondering, "How can I find an old friend without doing so much of this work myself?"
 Here's the answer: Hire someone to search for you—someone who specializes in exactly this sort of thing.
 In other words, hire a private investigator.
 Depending on where you live, who you hire, and how difficult the search turns out to be, it may cost you as little as around $200 or up to $1,000 or more.
 But it may be money well spent if 1) you've done your own search already and didn't find your old friend or 2) you don't have the time or inclination to conduct your own detailed search using the methods outlined above.

 Besides, licensed private investigators often have access to information databases that aren't publicly available.
 And their search techniques are probably more sophisticated than what you can do yourself.
 Before hiring a private investigator, always make sure that his or her professional license is valid (if a license is required in your state).
 And don't hand over any money until you have a signed contract that outlines the terms and cost of the investigation.
-Many private investigators advertise their services in local media, but you can also hire them through websites like Trustify.
+Many private investigators advertise their services in local media, but you can also find them through a referral website like PInow.com.

 Get in Touch With Your Old Friend (If Your Search Is Successful)